 Answer: A network running Hadoop is a distributed network.
 A Hadoop cluster resides on such a network, and it stores a large volume of data.
-Computers on it are called “Nodes”.
+The computers on it are called “Nodes”.
 A “DataNode” is one type of node.

 DataNodes store data that resides in a Hadoop cluster.
 The term “DataNode” is also the name of a Daemon or process in Hadoop that manages the data.
 Hadoop replicates the data on multiple DataNodes.
 This improves the reliability of Hadoop.
 DataNodes on a Hadoop cluster should be uniform, e.g., they should have the same memory.

-Question 9: What the “jps” command in Hadoop do?
+Question 9: What does the “jps” command in Hadoop do?

 Question 10: What is the “pseudo-distributed mode” in Hadoop?

-Answer: The “pseudo-distributed mode” is one of the various ways to install Hadoop.
+Answer: The “pseudo-distributed mode” is one of the various ways to install Hadoop. the other two modes are standalone mode and fully distributed mode.
 In this mode, the NameNode and DataNodes reside on the same computer.
 This mode is also known as the “single-node cluster”.